Delve deeply into primitive living, cultivate a caretaker relationship with the land, build community skills and activate your own wild awareness.

 An Overview of the Program:

-You will live in a community of wild human and non-human kin in a primitive village in the woods.
+You will live in a community of human and non-human kin in a wild village in the woods.
 You will learn new skills that will enrich and inform your daily life; that may look like sewing up some brain tanned leather shoes or adding a new wild food to your meal.
 We personalize our instruction to cater to your passions and innate gifts.
 If you find yourself on fire about a certain craft or skill, we will empower you to nurture it.
 Welcoming these skills back into our lives in a big way is a vital part of stepping into being a caretaker of the earth.

 As animals, humans are designed to participate in nature by meeting our needs through these skills.
 The land relies on us to do so.
 Using your mind, your senses, and the feelings in your body, you will discover how to let the land speak through you.
 As the land shows you how to be in right relationship with her, you will naturally start to retrain your senses and feel more wild in your body.
 You will start feeling the forest instead of only seeing it.
 The animals soften into your presence and you soften into theirs.
-When you can channel this ability, it changes how you harvest the birch bark for baskets, what you do with the hide scraps from hide tanning, and where you plant the hazelnut trees for future generations.
+When you can channel this ability, it changes how you harvest the birch bark for baskets, what you do with the hide scraps from hide tanning, and where you plant the oak trees for future generations.
 If you tune in deep enough, the wild animals might even start offering themselves to you as your next meal.
 You will become aligned with the land in a deep way.
 It’s a profound relationship that all of our early ancestors had with the land they were born from.

 As land stewards, we will not only focus on tending the physical land, but also nurturing each others inner landscapes and innate gifts.
 By learning more authentic ways of communicating, celebrating our accomplishments and break-throughs together, and practicing seeing things from each other’s perspectives we can help one another become more rooted in who we are.
 You will use disagreements as opportunities to learn about each other’s needs.
 Committing to experiencing joys and challenges together creates a deeply rooted trust, which is a true treasure in our modern world, but you must be willing to wade into the sometimes mucky waters.